HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/mx/how_to_integrate_dx_api_mx.md

 ### 3. Log in using your identity provider credentials.
 ### 4. Confirm the response returns valid data.

+## Result

+You now have access to DX Experience APIs within Volt MX through the custom content/data adapter integration.

 ## Additional Resources